stanfordnmbl/osim-rl/README.md

 #### `reset(difficulty, seed = None)`

-* `difficulty` - `0,1` or `2`.
-0 - no obstacles, `1` - 3 obstacles randomly positioned, `2` - as in `1` but also strength of psoas muscles varies.
+* `difficulty` - `0` - no obstacles, `1` - 3 randomly positioned obstacles (balls fixed in the ground), `2` - as in `1` but also strength of psoas muscles varies.
 It is set to z * 100%, where z is a normal variable with the mean 1 and the standard deviation 0.1
 * `seed` - starting seed for the random number generator.
 If the seed is `None`, generation from the previous seed is continued.

 Restart the enivironment with a given `difficulty` level and a `seed`.